AlmeroSteyn/AlmeroSteyn.github.io/_posts/2017-09-07-aria-live-regions-in-react.markdown

 Any component that implements context has to define the shape of the context, using the normal **PropTypes** interface, and also expose its context api to the child components by implementing the **getChildContext** function.

-This component therefore exposes an **announcePolite** and **announceAssertive** functions what any child component can use to send ARIA live messages!
+Our component exposes an **announcePolite** and **announceAssertive** function that any child component can use to send ARIA live messages!

-**BUT**, we would rather contain the context implementation, so let's wrap that inside another component that I can use everywhere in my application.
+**BUT**, due to the risks associated with using context it is best to abstract the implementation, so let's wrap that inside another component that we can use anywhere in our application.

 {% highlight javascript %}
 import PropTypes from 'prop-types';